filviu/blog/content/posts/2009/2009-06-18-temperature-graph-on-glcd-with-easypic5.md

 <figure id="attachment_279" aria-describedby="caption-attachment-279" style="width: 300px" class="wp-caption aligncenter">[<img decoding="async" loading="lazy" class="size-medium wp-image-279" title="16062009023_cnv" alt="16062009023_cnv" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2009/06/16062009023_cnv-300x225.jpg" width="300" height="225" />][1]<figcaption id="caption-attachment-279" class="wp-caption-text">Temperature line graph showing on the GLCD mounted on the EasyPic 5 development board</figcaption></figure>

 <p style="text-align: left">
   I am using a PIC16F887 mounted on the board.
 You might need to adjust the code if you use a different microcontroler / development board.
-Also I have the DS1820 mounted in it&#8217;s place with the jumper conecting it to RE2.
+Also I have the DS1820 mounted in it's place with the jumper conecting it to RE2.
 </p>

 [cce_cpp]